michaelhuisman/elimupi2.0/README.md

 ##Introduction

-This version of the ElimuPi build supports:
+This open source version of the ElimuPi build supports:
 - FDROID Android application store
-- Web pages for management of the sytem and content management (WordPress)
 - WiKiPedia alike functions (KiWix)
 - Kolibri learning system
-- Dynamic content addition through USB storage
+- Moodle learning system
 - Secured WiFi access point
 - Local DHCP, DNS

+As part of the DEAN commercial relase (non-open source)
+- Web pages for management of the system and content management
+- Dynamic content management
+- Integration into the Elumi family of products (Internet based and mobile applications)
+- Full support and active content development

 ## Installation
 1. Install a base RaspBian image on a SD card and create a empty file called 'ssh' in the root of the boot partition.
 This will enable SSH access to the Raspberry Pi.
 After you finished previous steps insert the SD card into the Raspberry Pi